ST workers turn union meet into booze fest

-Their annual gathering morphed into a bring-your-own-bottle dance party in the afternoon yesterday, minutes after ministers Sharad Pawar, Sachin Ahir and Harshavardhan Patil left the Kharadi venue after hearing their demands
+Annual gathering morphs into a bring-your-own-bottle dance party on Sunday, minutes after ministers Sharad Pawar, Sachin Ahir and Harshavardhan Patil leave the venue in Pune

 Beer bottles in their hand and moves to match the blaring music, the State Transport (ST) union workers gathered to celebrate the golden jubilee of their annual gathering at Kharadi last afternoon were a picture of rowdiness.